-- The discharge of the members of the Supervisory Board and the Board of Management
+- Discharge of members of the Supervisory Board and Board of Management

-- The (re)election of members of the Board of Management and the Supervisory Board
+- (Re)election of members of the Board of Management and Supervisory Board

-- The remuneration of the members of the Supervisory Board
+- Remuneration of members of the Supervisory Board

 - Other important matters, such as major acquisitions or the sale or demerger of a substantial part of the company, as required by law

-- The authorization of the Board of Management to issue new shares
+- Authorization of the Board of Management to issue new shares

 - Amendments to the Articles of Association